philipturner/metal-slc/README.md

 # MetalSLC

-Find the last-level cache size of any Metal-enabled GPU
+Find the last-level cache size of any Metal-enabled GPU.